MarcusT96/BankOfSmiles/README.md

 ## Project Structure

 - `/src`: Frontend React components and styles
-- `/server`: Backend FastAPI server and ML model
+- `/server`: Backend FastAPI server and the best chosen ML model
 - `requirements.txt`: Python dependencies for the backend
 - `package.json`: Node.js dependencies for the frontend
+- `training and models`: Contains Jupyter Notebooks for training different models and the models themselves.
 ## Technologies Used

 - Frontend: React, React Bootstrap, Vite
 - Backend: FastAPI, TensorFlow, OpenCV
 - Machine Learning: Convolutional Neural Network (CNN) for emotion detection

-## Notes

-- This project is a demonstration and should not be used for actual security purposes.
-- Ensure your webcam is functioning and properly lit for the best experience.

-## Contributing

-This project was created as part of a course assignment.
-While it's not open for contributions, feel free to fork and experiment with your own ideas!

-## License

-[Specify your license here, e.g., MIT License]
+Added some basic styling with Bootstrap and fun elements.
+This project is just to demonstrate the use of deep learning and put a fun twist on what this model potentially could be used for.